aros-translation-team/translations/README.md

 Please Note:
 ============

+to synchronise the repository with the individual catalog submodules, use ...

+* git submodule update --remote --merge

 to push changes from the translation teams repository, to the official developer team mirror, please do the following...

 Initial Setup: